 If you have pain above the back of your heel when you stretch your ankle or shift your weight on the balls of your feet, you could be suffering from an Achilles tendon injury.
-Ahmed Bata, MD, at Nile Orthopedic and Rehabilitation Association, Inc. in Loma Linda and Riverside, California, can diagnose your condition and provide expert treatment to help you get back on your feet.
+Ahmed Bata, MD, at Nile Orthopedic and Rehabilitation Association, Inc. in Loma Linda, Rancho Cucamonga, and Riverside, California, can diagnose your condition and provide expert treatment to help you get back on your feet.
 Call the office nearest you or book your appointment online today.

 The Achilles tendon is the large, thick band of fibrous tissue that connects your calf muscle to your heel bone.
 It allows you to perform movements that include:

 If your Achilles tendon is injured, the effects can be very painful and impede your mobility.
 When you come in to see Dr. Bata, he examines your leg and ankle and creates a personalized treatment plan to address your Achilles tendon injury.

 Achilles tendon injuries often occur when you suddenly increase the intensity or the duration of your activities.
 Overusing or straining the tendon during exercise or recreational sports is common.
 An injury may occur from falling or stepping on something oddly, warming up improperly before a sports activity, or running on an uneven surface.

 Achilles tendonitis is typically an overuse injury, while Achilles tendinosis is a chronic problem characterized by tiny tears of the tendon.

 If you hear or feel a sudden pop in the area, it’s possible you’ve ruptured your Achilles tendon.
 No matter what type of Achilles tendon injury you’ve sustained, Dr. Bata can diagnose your condition and find the right treatment for you.